 What is the Difference Between a Virus and Malware?

 A virus falls into a very broad category called malware (malicious software).
-Now most people tend to think that if they have an antivirus installed they should not have any viruses.
-For the most part it is true, and they do not have a virus but some other form of Malware.
+Most people tend to think that if they have an antivirus program installed, they should not have any viruses.
+For the most part it is true as its the first line of defense, and your computer may not have a virus but may have some other form of persistent Malware.
 The following will explain briefly each of the different types of malware.

 A virus will infect by using a host to gain access

 - VB Scripts